khayyamtology/vscode/README.md

 FROM 328519145923.dkr.ecr.us-east-1.amazonaws.com/alpine:3.11
 ```

-### Manually Download from Nexus and Copy to Docker Context
+### Download from Nexus and Copy to Docker Context

 #### Log in to Nexus:
 Open your web browser and log in to your Nexus repository using your Nexus credentials.